The 13 schools that still have a legit shot to make the College Football Playoff

 - source

-We are now seven weeks into the college football season, and we finally had our first weekend of chaos.
+We are now eight weeks into the college football season, and things are starting to shake up a bit.

-Seven playoff contenders lost on Saturday and five of those teams were effectively eliminated from playoff contention, with Penn State, Wisconsin, Miami, Colorado, and Washington all suffering losses that eliminated any realistic shots at the playoff.
-Meanwhile, Notre Dame and Michigan were the big winners when the music stopped.
+Two more playoff contenders lost on Saturday, but only one of those teams – North Carolina State – was effectively eliminated from playoff contention.
+Meanwhile, despite Ohio State’s ugly loss to Purdue, it did not have much of an impact on their path to the playoff.

 We have learned a few things over the years about how the committee picks the final four, and we have some idea of what teams need to do to make the playoff.
-Below, we ranked the 13 teams that still have a legit shot to make the playoff.
+Below, we ranked the 13 teams that still have a legit shot at making it.

 - source